 Another technique for handling imbalanced political & election data is weighting samples based on their relevance or importance relative to other models in the dataset.
 For example, suppose certain areas have more voting power than others due to population size or other factors.

-In that case, those areas can give weighted values, so they count more toward overall results than others do.
-It allows organizations better to understand voting patterns across different regions and demographics while ensuring that essential areas or groups of people are noticed and represented in results or analysis due to imbalances in their datasets.
+Those areas can give weighted values in that case, so they count more toward overall results than others.
+It allows organizations to better understand voting patterns across different regions and demographics while ensuring that essential areas or groups of people are noticed and represented in results or analysis due to imbalances in their datasets.

 Data Balancing Techniques